giantswarm/releases/azure/v12.1.0/README.md

 Below, you can find more details on components that were changed with this release.

 **Note before upgrade:**

 Please contact your Solution Engineer before upgrading.
 The upgrade is automated.
 However, it includes a data migration from Helm 2 release configmaps to Helm 3 release secrets, which we recommend to monitor to ensure safety.

+**Note for Solution Engineers:**

+Please use [Upgrading tenant clusters to Helm 3](https://intranet.giantswarm.io/docs/dev-and-releng/helm/helm3-tenant-cluster-upgrade/index.md) as a guide to an upgrade to Azure v12.1.0.

 ## Change details